ChiChou/vscode-frida/README.md

 #### Classes & Methods Browser

 Explore runtime classes and methods for both Java and Objective-C. Filter classes, toggle between own and inherited methods, and batch-select methods for hook generation.
+Also includes **Objective-C protocol inspection** to browse and analyze protocols.

 #### Class Dump